 Fashionable pastels: from Marie Antoinette to Miami Vice

-Next to the pastel trend in the arts of the ancien régime, it became the color of the 18th century fashionistas.
+Next to the pastel trend in the arts of the ancien régime, it became the color of the 18th-century fashionistas.
 Queen of Versailles, Marie Antoinette, walked around in France with the same love for pastels.
 No fashion era provides the soft tones more memorably as France in the early 18th century.
 The light, optimistic and happy style came to be known as Rococo.
-Culture was about to shift to a period from reason over authority, the Enlightenment.
+The culture was about to shift to a period of reason over authority, the Enlightenment.
 Opulence prevailed, but this was all covered in pale, petit fours colors.
 A frivolous fashion movement that ended mostly due to the French Revolution.

 I formulated my palette on the basis of sunset, sunrise, the summer and winter oceans and the sand on the beach, which used to be much more golden.
 They all are natural sources, and they are the same ones that the original designers used.
 Within them are an infinite variety of pastels.